Where to start when learning the guitar

 Why?

-Secondly, guitar tabs are much easier.
+Second, guitar tabs are much simpler to use.

 Learning how to read guitar tabs (as well as chord and scale diagrams) is key to being able to learn the other items you will be practicing.